 Our dedicated staff of 33 full-time and 16 part-time and seasonal employees includes award-winning on-air talent, directors, and producers, as well as a leadership team that ensures the smooth operation of the station while maintaining financial viability.
 A 16-member Board of Directors, selected from our viewing area, governs Lakeshore Public Media (also known as Northwest Indiana Public Broadcasting, Inc.).
 We also receive a twice-annual review from a 16-member Community Advisory Board.
-In addition, a 200 strong volunteer corps assists with on-air pledge drives and special events that support Lakeshore Public Television and 89.1 FM The Lakeshore.
+In addition, a 200 strong volunteer corps assists with on-air pledge drives and special events that support Lakeshore Public Television and Lakeshore Public Radio.

 About Lakeshore Public Television